Top 4 Must-Try Rokkatei Sweets: From the Iconic Marusei Butter Sand to the New 'Genten'|Domingo

 The predecessor, Obihiro Senshuan, founded in 1933

-From its inception, Rokkatei has strived to create snacks that people won't tire of eating daily, build shops that customers want to visit every day, and set prices that are affordable with pocket money.
-From a local confectionery shop, it has grown into a leading sweets manufacturer representing Hokkaido, loved by many both inside and outside the prefecture.
+From its inception, Rokkatei has strived to create snacks that people can enjoy every day without getting tired of them, like home-style treats.
+They focused on creating shops that people would want to visit daily and set prices that could be easily paid with pocket money.
+From a local confectionery, it has now grown into a representative sweets manufacturer of Hokkaido, loved by many both inside and outside the prefecture.

 The lineup of sweets is diverse, not confined to the categories of Japanese or Western confectionery.
-Some stores also have tearooms, offering special sweets and food menus.
+Some stores also have a café, offering special sweets and food menus.

 Rokkatei

 The Sapporo Main Store, a 5-minute walk from JR Sapporo Station.
-In addition to the shop and tearoom, it also houses a chamber music hall and a gallery.
+In addition to the shop and café, it also houses a chamber music hall and a gallery.

-The spokesperson continued, "Since our products are consumed by our customers, we adhere to a policy of making safe and secure sweets.
+The spokesperson continued, "Since our products are consumed by our customers, we have established guidelines for safe and secure confectionery making.
 This includes selecting ingredients that have long been used in home kitchens so as not to affect health, and thorough quality control in terms of hygiene."

 Rokkatei